 Pub.
-L. 111-281, title II, §221(b), Oct.
+L. 111-281, title II, § 221(b), Oct.
 15, 2010, 124 Stat.
 2920, provided that: "This section [amending this section and sections 681, 685, 687, and 688 of this title and repealing sections 682 to 684, 686, 687a, and 689 of this title] shall not affect any action commenced prior to the date of enactment of this Act [Oct.
 15, 2010]."

-§681.
-General authority
+§681.1 General authority

-(a) AUTHORITY.-In addition to any other authority providing for the acquisition or construction of military family housing or military unaccompanied housing, the Secretary may acquire or construct the following:

-(1) Military family housing on or near Coast Guard installations within the United States and its territories and possessions.

-(2) Military unaccompanied housing on or near such Coast Guard installations.

-(b) LIMITATION ON APPROPRIATIONS.-No appropriation shall be made to acquire or construct military family housing or military unaccompanied housing under this chapter if that acquisition or construction has not been approved by resolutions adopted by the Committee on Transportation and Infrastructure of the House of Representatives and the Committee on Commerce, Science, and Transportation of the Senate.
+- (a) AUTHORITY.-In addition to any other authority providing for the acquisition or construction of military family housing or military unaccompanied housing, the Secretary may acquire or construct the following: - (1) Military family housing on or near Coast Guard installations within the United States and its territories and possessions. - (2) Military unaccompanied housing on or near such Coast Guard installations. - (b) LIMITATION ON APPROPRIATIONS.-No appropriation shall be made to acquire or construct military family housing or military unaccompanied housing under this chapter if that acquisition or construction has not been approved by resolutions adopted by the Committee on Transportation and Infrastructure of the House of Representatives and the Committee on Commerce, Science, and Transportation of the Senate concern qualified under section 8(a) of the Small Business Act (15 U.S.C.
+637(a)), of the following:".